-The Dekton worktops are available in many different edge profiles.
+Dekton worktops are available in many different edge profiles.
 Please see below the three most popular Dekton edge profiles:

 - Square Edge Profile

 The Square profile looks great in both traditional and modern kitchens.
 It gives solid appeal and appearance to the worktops with simple and clean lines.
-When making a square edge profile, the designers still give it a slightly curvy touch at the top edges so that it doesn’t become quite sharp and increase the risk of injury.
+When making a square edge profile, the designers still give it a slightly curvy touch at the top edges so that it doesn’t become too sharp, whilst avoiding the risk of injury.
 This edge profile looks brilliant on 12 mm or thicker worktops.

 - Single Bevel Edge Profile